 Abercrombie & Fitch (ANF) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the teen clothing retailer had gained 3.64% over the past month, outpacing the Retail-Wholesale sector's gain of 3.15% and lagging the S&P 500's gain of 5.66% in that time.
+Heading into today, shares of the teen clothing retailer had gained 22.57% over the past month, outpacing the Retail-Wholesale sector's gain of 6.5% and the S&P 500's gain of 7.03% in that time.

-Investors will be hoping for strength from ANF as it approaches its next earnings release.
-In that report, analysts expect ANF to post earnings of $0.64 per share.
-This would mark a year-over-year decline of 15.79%.
-Our most recent consensus estimate is calling for quarterly revenue of $891.06 million, up 8.71% from the year-ago period.
+ANF will be looking to display strength as it nears its next earnings release, which is expected to be November 23, 2021.
+The company is expected to report EPS of $0.64, down 15.79% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $891.06 million, up 8.71% from the prior-year quarter.

-Any recent changes to analyst estimates for ANF should also be noted by investors.
+Investors might also notice recent changes to analyst estimates for ANF.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-ANF is currently a Zacks Rank #2 (Buy).
+ANF is holding a Zacks Rank of #4 (Sell) right now.

-Valuation is also important, so investors should note that ANF has a Forward P/E ratio of 8.86 right now.
-Its industry sports an average Forward P/E of 11.68, so we one might conclude that ANF is trading at a discount comparatively.
+Looking at its valuation, ANF is holding a Forward P/E ratio of 10.52.
+Its industry sports an average Forward P/E of 12.99, so we one might conclude that ANF is trading at a discount comparatively.

-Investors should also note that ANF has a PEG ratio of 0.49 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Retail - Apparel and Shoes industry currently had an average PEG ratio of 0.8 as of yesterday's close.
+Also, we should mention that ANF has a PEG ratio of 0.58.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Retail - Apparel and Shoes was holding an average PEG ratio of 0.91 at yesterday's closing price.

 To follow ANF in the coming trading sessions, be sure to utilize Zacks.com.